vanessagabler/pkp-docs/dev/documentation/en/utilities-validation.md

 These rules will be applied when the entity's [Service](./architecture-services) class validates user input that contains a `numAnnouncementsHomepage` prop.
 See the [Service Validation](#service-validation) section below.

-Every property that can be empty or null must have the `nullable` validation rule assigned, or it will throw an error when it is empty.
+Every property that can be empty or null must have the `nullable` validation rule assigned or it will throw an error when it is empty.

 ```json
 {